-Lynda Kanzler attended the Fashion Institute of Technology and worked in Manhattan’s famed garment district during the early part of her career, but she found her true calling as a proprietor of Kanzler Family Vineyard.
+Lynda Kanzler attended the Fashion Institute of Technology and worked in Manhattan’s famed garment district during the early part of her career, but she found her true calling as proprietor of Kanzler Vineyards.
 “I always asked myself what I wanted to be when I grew up,” she says.
-At Kanzler, where she keeps the books, manages events and interacts with customers, “I finally found out what I wanted to do.”
+In establishing a vineyard and boutique winery while parenting two children, “I finally found out what I wanted to do.”

 After trading Manhattan for Berkeley in the late 1960s — “it was the Summer of Love, it’s what everyone did” — Lynda worked at the Lawrence Berkeley National Laboratory as an administrative assistant for astrophysicist Dr. George Smoot.
 Smoot, who later won a Nobel Prize in Physics for work that validated the big bang theory, credits Lynda in his book “Wrinkles in Time.”
 And it was there, in the copy room of Building 50 at LBL, that Lynda met Stephen Kanzler.
 The couple married in 1979.

-As Kanzler Family Vineyards grew and became an LLC, Lynda took over the business administration and bookkeeping.
-And when she and Stephen’s son, Alex, decided to pursue a career in winemaking, after racking up enough experience to take on the winemaker role at Kanzler, no one could have been more thrilled than Lynda.
+As Kanzler Vineyards grew and became an LLC, Lynda took over the business administration, bookkeeping, event management and customer care.
+And when their son Alex had racked up enough experience to take on the winemaker role at Kanzler, no one could have been more thrilled than Lynda.
 “I’m so proud of what he’s accomplished.”

-Today, Lynda embodies everything Kanzler Family Vineyard strives to be as a family-owned winery.
-Generous, kind and upbeat, she is the heart that keeps the winery beating.
-A self-described people person and a well-known face of the winery, Lynda is often the one who answers the phones and greets customers who pick up their wine in person.
+Today, Lynda embodies everything Kanzler Vineyards strives to be as a family-owned winery.
+Generous, kind, a setter of high standards, and a self-described people person, she is a beloved face of Kanzler.
+Lynda has passed many of her duties on to her daughter-in-law Breauna and small team, but can be found strategizing at meetings, mingling at events, going over the books, and even delivering wine.
 “I do love this industry,” she says.
 “It’s full of nice people who are usually in a good mood!
 It’s happy and festive.”